pixeen/tailwindcss-slant-plugin/README.md

 # Tailwind CSS slant plugin

-> This plugin is currently in development, do not use in production.

-A Tailwind CSS plugin that lets you create `slanted` elements easily.
+> A Tailwind CSS plugin that lets you create `slanted` elements easily.

 ## What does `slant` mean?